MORE FEATURES FOR

 - Sealed ceramic firebox uses 100% organic lump charcoal

-- Add your favorite flavored wood pellets to get extra flavor
+- Wood pellets aren’t just for our pellet grills, you can add your favorite flavored wood pellets to get extra flavor

 Frequently Asked Questions